jhvictoria/thetrix/README.md

 Thetrix is just a Tetris game made in Dr.Racket language.

 # Run the Game
-Download Dr.Racket from https://download.racket-lang.org/ (Version 6.3).
-Open Dr.Racket and open "src/thetrix.scm", then click `Play` in Dr.Racket UI interface.
+Download [Dr.Racket](https://download.racket-lang.org/) version 6.3.
+From Dr.Racket UI interface, open file `src/thetrix.scm`, then click `Play`.

 # How to Play
 After the intro, pick any dimension you prefer for the thetrix board and the position where pieces are going to show up (left, center or right).
 Even better, just leave the default values :)